 Phoenix adopts a long-term investment horizon and the focus of valuation models is on the assumptions that drive ‘mid-cycle’ outcomes.
 This process seeks to adjust for currently under-performing divisions if they are considered to be caused by temporary conditions, or alternatively, may apply a negative adjustment where conditions are considered to be unusually buoyant.

 These forecasts are used to calculate the fair value of each security.
 Today’s prices are compared to these fair value estimates and the derived signal forms the basis of the team’s investment decisions.

 Sum of the parts / Break-up

 Phoenix actively manages the risks in its portfolios through understanding and quantifying their potential impact under various scenarios, and through portfolio diversification.
-Given that we seek to deliver equity returns over the long term, risk cannot be entirely eliminated and the value of your investment can fall, particularly over short timeframes.
+Given we seek to deliver equity returns over the long term, risk cannot be entirely eliminated, and the value of your investment can fall, particularly over short timeframes.

 For a more detailed explanation of the investment process specific to each fund, please read the applicable Product Disclosure Statement and Additional Information Document.